 The student must apply in writing to the Dean of Health Sciences at least three months before the semester entering the program.
 The entry date cannot exceed one calendar year (12 months) from the date of matriculation at the transferring institution.

-All transfer students must meet the Final Acceptance Requirements as stipulated in Section 6 of this manual.
+All transfer students must meet the Final Acceptance Requirements.
+Contact the Dean of Health Sciences office for more information.

 All transfer students must be in good standing in the transferring institution and must present a letter of recommendation from the program administrator of the transferring institution indicating the student’s standing in the program.

 For information on transferring into the Respiratory Care Program, contact the Program Manager Gina Ricard at 813.253.7459 or firstname.lastname@example.org.